gavv/signal-estimator/README.md

 Dumping streams
 ---------------

-In any mode, including `noop` mode, you can specify `--dump-output` and `--dump-input` options to dump output and input samples and their timestamps to text files or stdout (use `-`).
+In any mode, including `noop` mode, you can specify `--dump-output` and `--dump-input` options to dump output and input samples and their timestamps to file or stdout (use `-`), in CSV format.

-To reduce the file size, we dump only one maximum value per frame.
-To reduce the file size even more, we round every dumped value, and drop value if it's the same as the previous one.
-The frame size and rounding factor are configurable via command-line.
+To reduce the file size, the tool can dump only one (average) value per frame of the size specified by `--dump-compression` option.
+This is enabled by default.

 The timestamps in the dumped files correspond to the estimate time, in nanoseconds, when the sample was written to DAC or read from ADC.

 ```
 $ ./bin/signal-estimator -m noop -o hw:1,0 -i hw:1,0 -d 5 \
-    --volume 1.0 --dump-output output.txt --dump-input input.txt
+    --volume 1.0 --dump-output output.csv --dump-input input.csv
 opening alsa writer for device hw:1,0
 suggested_latency: 8000 us
 suggested_buffer_size: 384 samples